eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

     requirement that a Wallet Unit must not present a PID, attestation, or WUA if it is no longer valid.

+##### REQUIREMENT 7
-1. When using Method C for a given type of PID, attestation, or WUA,
+When using Method C for a given type of PID, attestation, or WUA,

-    1. The Wallet Unit SHALL request the PID Provider, Attestation Provider, or Wallet Provider to issue PIDs, attestations, or WUAs in batches to the Wall Unit.
+a.
+The Wallet Unit SHALL request the PID Provider, Attestation Provider, or Wallet Provider to issue PIDs, attestations, or WUAs in batches to the Wall Unit.

-    2. When a presentation of attributes is requested by Relying Parties, the Wallet Unit SHALL present each PID, attestation, or WUA in a batch once, in a random order.
+b.
+When a presentation of attributes is requested by Relying Parties, the Wallet Unit SHALL present each PID, attestation, or WUA in a batch once, in a random order.

-    3. When all PIDs, attestations, or WUAs in a batch are presented once, the Wallet Unit SHALL reset the batch, and start presenting each PID, attestation, or WUA in the batch once more, again in a random order.
+c.
+When all PIDs, attestations, or WUAs in a batch are presented once, the Wallet Unit SHALL reset the batch, and start presenting each PID, attestation, or WUA in the batch once more, again in a random order.

-    4. The Wallet Unit SHALL request the PID Provider, Attestation Provider or Wallet Provider to issue a new batch of PIDs, attestations, or WUAs, some time before the batch in Wallet Unit expires.
-During the first issuance of a batch, see requirement
-        <span class="mark"></span>10, the PID Provider, Attestation
+d.
+The Wallet Unit SHALL request the PID Provider, Attestation Provider or Wallet Provider to issue a new batch of PIDs, attestations, or WUAs, some time before the batch in Wallet Unit expires.
+During the first issuance of a batch, see requirement 10, the PID Provider, Attestation
 Provider or Wallet Provider SHALL inform the Wallet Unit about the size of the batch and about the moment at which the Wallet Unit must request the issuance of a new batch, relative to the expiration date of the existing one.

+##### REQUIREMENT 8
-2. When using Method D for a given type of PID, attestation, or WUA,
+When using Method D for a given type of PID, attestation, or WUA,

-    1. The Wallet Unit SHALL present different PIDs, attestations, or WUAs to different Relying Parties upon their request.
+a.
+The Wallet Unit SHALL present different PIDs, attestations, or WUAs to different Relying Parties upon their request.
 This means that it SHALL comply with requirement 5 (method A) for such Relying Parties.

-    2. In case a given Relying Party requests attributes from a given type of PID, attestation, or WUA multiple times, the Wallet Unit SHALL present the same PID, attestation or WUA to this Relying Party.
+b.
+In case a given Relying Party requests attributes from a given type of PID, attestation, or WUA multiple times, the Wallet Unit SHALL present the same PID, attestation or WUA to this Relying Party.
 This means that it SHALL comply with requirement 6 (method B) for such a Relying Party.

-    3. The Wallet Unit SHALL keep track of which PID, attestation, or WUA it has presented to which Relying Party, using the unique Relying Party identifier from the Relying Pary access certificate.
+c.
+The Wallet Unit SHALL keep track of which PID, attestation, or WUA it has presented to which Relying Party, using the unique Relying Party identifier from the Relying Pary access certificate.

+##### REQUIREMENT 9
-3. A PID Provider, Attestation Provider or Wallet Provider SHALL have a policy describing which of the methods specified in requirement 3 it will use to limit the number of times a Wallet Unit may present a single PID, attestation, or WUA.
+A PID Provider, Attestation Provider or Wallet Provider SHALL have a policy describing which of the methods specified in requirement 3 it will use to limit the number of times a Wallet Unit may present a single PID, attestation, or WUA.
 For each supported method, the policy SHALL also specify how the values for respective parameters for that method, such as validity period and batch size, will be chosen.
 The goal of the policy SHALL be to ensure that the risk of Relying Party linkability is mitigated to an acceptable level, given the (expected) usage of the PID, attestation, or WUA by the User.
 To determine what an acceptable level of risk is, the PID Provider, Attestation Provider, or Wallet Provider SHALL carry out a risk analysis regarding Relying Party linkability.

-Note: If a PID Provider, Attestation Provider or Wallet Provider issues multiple attestation types, these requirements apply for each type of attestation separately.
+>Note: If a PID Provider, Attestation Provider or Wallet Provider issues
+>multiple attestation types, these requirements apply for each type of
+>attestation separately.

+##### REQUIREMENT 10

-1. The Commission SHALL create or reference a profile or extension of the OpenID4VCI specification enabling a PID Provider, Attestation Provider, or Wallet Provider, during issuance of a new PID, attestation, or WUA, to indicate which one of the methods listed in requirement 3 the Wallet Unit must use for the PID, attestation, or WUA issued.
+The Commission SHALL create or reference a profile or extension of the OpenID4VCI specification enabling a PID Provider, Attestation Provider, or Wallet Provider, during issuance of a new PID, attestation, or WUA, to indicate which one of the methods listed in requirement 3 the Wallet Unit must use for the PID, attestation, or WUA issued.
 This profile or extension SHALL also enable the PID Provider, Attestation Provider, or Wallet Provider to set the value of parameters to be used by the Wallet Unit for each method (if applicable).

 > Note: For example, the parameters to be set for method A include the
 > lower limit for unused attestations and the batch size.

-#### Requirements to be added (likely) to Topic 1
+#### 6.1.2 Requirements to be added (likely) to Topic 1

+##### REQUIREMENT 11

-1. When receiving a PID, attestation, or WUA a Relying Party Instance SHALL discard the values of all unique elements, including at least the ones mentioned in requirement 1 above, as soon as they are no longer needed.
+When receiving a PID, attestation, or WUA a Relying Party Instance SHALL discard the values of all unique elements, including at least the ones mentioned in requirement 1 above, as soon as they are no longer needed.
 The Relying Party Instance SHALL NOT communicate these values to the Relying Party or to any other party in the EUDI Wallet ecosystem.

-#### Requirements to be added (likely) to Topic 7
+#### 6.1.3 Requirements to be added (likely) to Topic 7

+##### REQUIREMENT 12

-1. A Relying Party Instance SHOULD NOT request the relevant Attestation Status List or Attestation Revocation List each time an attestation is presented to it by a Wallet Unit.
+A Relying Party Instance SHOULD NOT request the relevant Attestation Status List or Attestation Revocation List each time an attestation is presented to it by a Wallet Unit.
 Rather, the Relying Party operating the Relying Party Instance SHOULD download each new version of the list once, at a time and from a location unrelated to the presentation of a PID or attestation by a User.
 The Relying Party SHOULD then distribute the list to all of its Relying Party Instances, using an Relying Party-internal distribution mechanism

+##### REQUIREMENT 13

-2. A PID Provider or Attestation Provider SHALL NOT require the Relying Party or Relying Party Instance to authenticate itself before downloading an Attestation Status List or Attestation Revocation List.
+A PID Provider or Attestation Provider SHALL NOT require the Relying Party or Relying Party Instance to authenticate itself before downloading an Attestation Status List or Attestation Revocation List.

+##### REQUIREMENT 14

-3. When using an Attestation Status List for revocation, the Attestation List Provider SHALL randomly assign the index for each PID or attestation, to prevent this index from becoming a correlator.
+When using an Attestation Status List for revocation, the Attestation List Provider SHALL randomly assign the index for each PID or attestation, to prevent this index from becoming a correlator.

-Note: Randomly assigning indices within a bitstring or byte array is more complicated than creating random identifiers (e.g. serial numbers) for attestations, as is needed to implement an Attestation Revocation List.
+>Note: Randomly assigning indices within a bitstring or byte array is more complicated than creating random identifiers (e.g. serial numbers) for attestations, as is needed to implement an Attestation Revocation List.
 This is because duplicate indices and unnecessarily long bitstrings or byte arrays must be prevented.

+##### REQUIREMENT 15

-1. When using an Attestation Status List for revocation, the Attestation List Provider SHALL represent a sufficiently large number of PIDs or attestations on each Attestation Status List, to ensure herd privacy.
-I
+When using an Attestation Status List for revocation, the Attestation List Provider SHALL represent a sufficiently large number of PIDs or attestations on each Attestation Status List, to ensure herd privacy.

-Note: In this context, herd privacy means that if a Relying Party requests a particular ASL, the Attestation List Provider is not able to deduce which PID or attestation (likely) was presented to that Relying Party.
+>Note: In this context, herd privacy means that if a Relying Party requests a particular ASL, the Attestation List Provider is not able to deduce which PID or attestation (likely) was presented to that Relying Party.

-### High-Level Requirements to be deleted
+### 6.2 High-Level Requirements to be deleted

 WUA\_09: A Wallet Provider SHALL consider all relevant factors, including the risk of a WUA public key becoming a vector to track the